OpenWork-NZ/mdwg/_defs/class-MD_SecurityConstraints.md

 ### Associated Codelists

 #### MD_RestrictionCode - codelist

-name of the handling restrictions on the resource
+The name of the handling restrictions on the resource

 - *unclassified* - information applies to the dataset
 - *restricted* - information applies to the series
 - *confidential* - information applies to non-geographic data